Understanding Device Health Attestation Intune Device Compliance Check

 Secure Boot is not a component of DHA, but a core dependency of it

-Secure Boot is a feature of the Unified Extensible Firmware Interface (UEFI) 2.3.1 specification.
-It detects tampering with boot loaders, key operating system files, and unauthorized option ROMs by validating their digital signatures.
+Secure Boot is a Unified Extensible Firmware Interface (UEFI) 2.3.1 specification feature.
+By validating their digital signatures, it detects tampering with boot loaders, key operating system files, and unauthorized option ROMs.
 Detections are blocked from execution.

-Trusted Platform Module is a secure cryptoprocessor which is implemented in the device hardware as a discrete/integrated chip or as a firmware solution.
-However from the perspective of security, discrete TPM provides the highest security and this is what we refer to when we mention TPM 1.2 or TPM 2.0 specification.
+A Trusted Platform Module (TPM) is a secure cryptoprocessor implemented in the device hardware as a discrete/integrated chip or as a firmware solution.
+However, from the security perspective, discrete TPM provides the highest security, which is what we refer to when we mention the TPM 1.2 or TPM 2.0 specification.

-TPM contains Platform Configuration Regsiter (PCR) banks – essential feature of TPM which allows it to cryptographically record (measure) software and hardware state.
+TPM contains Platform Configuration Register (PCR) banks, an essential feature that allows it to record (measure) software and hardware state cryptographically.

-Lets say that there are three processes (code blocks) – A, B and C. This is like a trust building.
-C is trusted to be executed if B is trusted and B is trusted to be excuted if A is trusted.
-But A being the root, who will measure it for trust.
+Let’s say that there are three processes (code blocks) – A, B and C. This is like a trust building.
+C is trusted to be executed if B is trusted, and B is trusted to be executed if A is trusted.
+But A is the root, who will measure it for trust.
 Thus A becomes implicitly trusted to form the Root of Trust for Measurement (RTM).

-For a device with TPM, the TPM code, usually the first code that gets executed on the main processor, becomes the Core Root of Trust for Measurment (CRTM), implicitly trusted to bootstrap the process of building a measurement chain for subsequent attestation of other firmware and software that is executed on the computer system.
+For a device with TPM, the TPM code, usually the first code executed on the main processor, becomes the Core Root of Trust for Measurment (CRTM), implicitly trusted to bootstrap the process of building a measurement chain for subsequent attestation of other firmware and software executed on the computer system.

 The TPM Boot measurement process in a nutshell

-The measurements of the ACM and BIOS code modules are extended to PCR 0.
-Then the BIOS measures additional components into PCRs, from PCR-0 to PCR-7 as per the TCG PC Client PCR Bank specification as shown below
+The ACM and BIOS code module measurements are extended to PCR 0.
+Then the BIOS measures additional components into PCRs, from PCR-0 to PCR-7, as per the TCG PC Client PCR Bank specification as shown below

 Windows uses these PCR banks to measure boot parameters.
 The PCR 0- 7 banks have well defined values for the boot process against which the boot is measured.